FriendsOfEpub/blitz-tasks/recipes/clean-output.md

 and voilà, your output has been cleaned.

-This means that the next time you’ll have to handle this typical ouptut, it will take seconds to manage this task of improving markup.
+This means that the next time you’ll have to handle this typical output, it will take seconds to manage this task of improving markup.
 You could then use `classify`, `identify` and `attributify` scripts to add classes, ids and other attributes.

 Of course, Blitz Tasks doesn’t pretend to be a silver bullet.
 If anything, it is limited by CSS selectors and some more complex modifications may become convoluted or even impossible – we may extend the syntax if you ask nicely though :-)